 Do you provide psychology treatments to customers injured in a car crash?
 Here are a few things you should know.

-Psychologists are expected to assess patients and determine their treatment plans in accordance with the College of Psychologists of BC and practice standards, using evidence-informed practice when establishing a diagnosis and providing treatments.
+Psychologists are expected to assess patients and determine their treatment plans in accordance with the College practice standards, using evidence-informed practice when establishing a diagnosis and providing treatments.

 Minor Injury Regulation made under the

 Insurance (Vehicle) Act, a health care practitioner must educate the patient with respect to the following:

 (1) (a) if applicable, the desirability of an early return: